selfcommunity/api-docs/source/includes/endpoints/_user.md

 `PUT /api/v2/user/{id}/`

-This endpoint update the profile of a user.
+This endpoint update the profile of a user identified by {id}.
 A user can only update their personal data.

 > Body parameter